Protopanaxadiol

-Protopanaxadiol (PPD) is an organic compound characterizing a group of ginsenosides.
+Protopanaxadiol (PPD) is an organic compound that is an aglycone of ginsenosides, a group of steroid glycosides.
 It is a dammarane-type tetracyclic terpene sapogenin found in ginseng (Panax ginseng) and in notoginseng (Panax pseudoginseng).

-Just what protopanaxadiol's metabolites do inside the human body is still unclear.
+The health effect of protopanaxadiol inside the human body is still unclear.
 One study suggests it has rapid, non-genomic effects on endothelial cells, binding to the glucocorticoid and oestrogen beta receptors.
-The study also showed an increase of intracellular calcium ion concentration.
+The study also showed an increase in intracellular calcium ion concentration.

+Shanghai Innovative Research Center of Traditional Chinese Medicine (SIRC-TCM) is trying to develop an antidepressant based on this substance under the brand name Yoxintine.
+The drug has finished phase II trials as of May 2023.
+Results were published in November 2024.

+A pharmacokinetic study done on phase IIa human volunteers reports the relationship between oral dose and blood plasma concentration, but no data is given for oral bioavailbility, half life, or volume of distribution.
+In rats, the oral bioavailbility is about 48% and the half-life is 6.25 hours when given as an extract containing both PPD and PPT.
+When given alone, reported bioavailbility values are lower, at 20.7–36.8%.